 A resale certificate is an important document that allows businesses to purchase merchandise for resale without paying sales tax.
-This certificate is also sometimes called a “reseller’s permit,” a “resellers license,” a “reseller’s certification,” or a “resale tax ID number.”
+This certificate is also sometimes called a “Sales Tax Exemption Certificate,” a “Reseller’s license,” or a “Certificate of Resale.”

 In order to obtain one, the retailer will need to provide an Oklahoma Resale Certificate to their vendor.

 Learn more about what an Oklahoma resale certificate is used for, how to get one, and more.